kiranvodrahalli/kiranvodrahalli.github.io/notes/index.md

 I attend various academic talks and seminars and sometimes scribe them.

+### Zaid Harchaoui on Convolutional Kernel Neural Networks <a href = "{{ site.baseurl }}/notes/convolutional_kernel_nns.pdf">[pdf]</a>

+Professor Zaid Harchaoui from NYU's Courant Institute discuss Convolutional Kernel Neural Nets, which can be trained in an unsupervised manner and manage to outperform well-known CNN architectures with a fraction of the data.
+The formalism takes advantage of kernels to define an approximate minimization problem, adding more insight into how to tackle the problem of explaining convolutional networks theoretically.

 ### Lester Mackey on Divide-and-Conquer Matrix Completion <a href = "{{ site.baseurl }}/notes/lester_mackey_matrix_completion_concentration.pdf">[pdf]</a>

 Professor Lester Mackey from Stanford talks on his recent work for the fast-parallelization of matrix completion under a novel divide and conquer framework.